-To mitigate this problem, We explicitly estimate the network's prediction uncertainty with another branch that outputs a corresponding confidence map $c_t \in [0,1]^{N \times M}$.
+To mitigate this problem, the network's prediction uncertainty is explicitly estimated with another branch that outputs a corresponding confidence map $c_t \in [0,1]^{N \times M}$ .
 The confidence map branch has the same structure as the completion network, and is trained with self-supervision.
-By comparing the network prediction with the groundtruth, we obtain a target correctness map $c_t{}^g \in [0,1]^{N \times M}$, where each value denotes whether the prediction is correct or not.
-Then, the confidence network is tasked with predicting this pixelwise correctness value based on the input observation o_t and completed semantic map \hat{o}t .
-The confidence network is trained to minimize the pixel-wise MSE loss between c_t and $c_t{}^g$ on the "unobserved region" only.
+By comparing the network prediction with the groundtruth, a target correctness map $c_t^g \in [0,1]^{N \times M}$ is obtained, where each value denotes whether the prediction is correct or not.
+Then, the confidence network is tasked with predicting this pixel-wise correctness value based on the input observation $o_t$ and completed semantic map $\hat{o}t$ .
+The confidence network is trained to minimize the pixel-wise MSE loss between $c_t$ and $c_t^g$ on the "unobserved region" only.

-Training: To obtain training data for the scene completion network, we let the agent randomly explore an environment, aggregate its observations and estimations (e.g., color, depth), and reconstruct the 3D scene.
-During exploration, we train the scene completion network by randomly removing observed views.
+Training: To obtain training data for the scene completion network, the agent will randomly explore an environment, aggregate its observations and estimations (e.g., color, depth), and reconstruct the 3D scene.
+During exploration, the scene completion network is trained by randomly removing observed views.
 The network is tasked to infer the missing data.
-The unexplored region of the environment will be ignored for this training step (as shown in Fig. 3).
-This learning scheme allows the system to learn from any new environment through navigation without fully reconstructed environments.
-In our experiment, we generated 52,300 groundtruth top-
+The unexplored region of the environment will be ignored for this training step (as shown in Fig. 2.1).
+This learning

-Fig. 3.
-Scene Completion Data.
+Figure 2.1: Scene Completion Data.
 The agent-centric depth and corresponding semantic observations are collected to obtain a global reconstruction of the 3D environment.
 Then the target semantic top-down map is generated with all the observations, and the input top-down map to the completion network is generated with fewer observation images (one to four views).
-To train the completion network, we only compute losses in regions that are observed in the target top-down map and ignore the unobserved regions.
+To train the completion network, losses are only computed in regions that are observed in the target top-down map and ignore the unobserved regions.

-down maps for training, and each groundtruth map is paired with four different input observations with randomly removed views.
+scheme allows the system to learn from any new environment through navigation without fully reconstructed environments.
+In the experiment, 52,300 groundtruth top-down maps are generated for training, and each groundtruth map is paired with four different input observations with randomly removed views.

-B. Visual Semantic Navigation with Reinforcement Learning
+2.0.2 Visual Semantic Navigation with Reinforcement Learning

 DQN formulation: The navigation task is formulated as a Markov Decision Process.
-Given a target object category g and current state s_t , the navigation policy $\pi(s_t)$ outputs the agent's next action a_t , then receives the next state s{t+1} and a scalar reward r_t from the environment.
-The learning objective is to find a sequence of actions that maximize the total expected future rewards $\sum{i=t}^{\infty} \gamma^{i-t} r_i$, where $\gamma \in (0,1)$, a discounted sum over all future returns rewards.
+Given a target object category g and current state $s_t$ , the navigation policy $\pi(s_t)$ outputs the agent's next action $a_t$ , then receives the next state $s{t+1}$ and a scalar reward $r_t$ from the environment.
+The learning objective is to find a sequence of actions that maximize the total expected future rewards $\sum{i=t}^{\infty} \gamma^{i-t} r_i$ , where $\gamma \in (0, 1)$ , a discounted sum over all future returns rewards.